sebastiannicolajsen/aitomics/README.md

 const caller1 = $("Take all words and make them elements in a JSON array") const caller2 = $((i) => i.toUpperCase().split(" ")) // A programmatic caller, which just applies a function to the input

-const input = "Some Text String"
+const input = "SOME text string"

 // Get results from both transformations const result1 = await caller1.run(input)